kale-stew/climb-log/blog/hike/first-grand-traverse.md

 And then suddenly, you're passed it and onto the next obstacle.
 This was how most of the tough features came to pass.

 The most difficult move along this route is just below The Precipice, around 13,680': a class 4 chimney directly down through a rock band.
-There is a bypass available to the left (to the right on your way up), but as has been the case on this descent, it's not very apparent what's below you until you're on top of it and by the time we were on top of this chimney it seemed more worthwhile to attempt a downclimb than backtracking and locating the class 3 option would be.
+There is a bypass available to the left (to the right on your way up), but as has been the case on this descent, it's not very apparent what's below you until you're on top of it.
+By the time we were on top of this chimney it seemed more worthwhile to attempt a downclimb than backtracking and locating the class 3 option.

 I will say, this was the most nerve-wracking part of the day for me.
 I went second out of our group of three, and even though I watched one of my partners comfortably descend, I didn't feel confident about my own drop.
-There is a very flat ledge at the top that I chose to slide off of, and after danging with my feet a few feet off of the lower ledge, arms fully extended for a cool 30 seconds, I let go.
-It wasn't nearly as bad as I had expected, but it still got my heart rate going.
-I was relieved to be down by the time I got my pack back on and the final member of our group had navigated it as well and could finally appreciate the clear view we suddenly had of the lakes below.
+There is a very flat ledge at the top that I chose to slide off of and hold.
+After dangling with my feet a few feet off of the lower ledge, arms fully extended for a cool 30 seconds, I let go.
+It wasn't nearly as bad as I had expected, but it still got my heart rate going. <reeval-sentence> I was relieved to be down by the time I got my pack back on and the final member of our group had navigated it as well and could finally appreciate the clear view we suddenly had of the lakes below.

 ![Crater and Maroon Lakes](https://live.staticflickr.com/65535/51795336294_415ffb95c6_b.jpg)